What is Equity Risk Premium?

-2. Taking the same expected return and return from the US, calculate equity risk premium and expected the return from the stock of Apple if, Beta of stock is 1.3.
+2. Taking the same expected return and return from the US, calculate the equity risk premium and expected return from the stock of Apple if the Beta of the stock is 1.3.

 Equity Risk Premium= (Expected equity Market Return – Risk Free Return)*Beta = (8%-3%)*1.3 = 6.5%